10 Must-Dos in the Bay of Islands

 Everyone likes a good waterfall but it’s the journey to Haruru Falls that’s the appeal.
 Either take the Mangrove Boardwalk along the Waitangi River to reach the falls or go on a kayaking trip up the Waitangi River.
 At high tide, you can kayak among the mangrove forest or take a cruise/kayak tour on the Waitangi River seeing wildlife along the way.

-Location: Start the walk from the Waitangi Treaty Grounds or find kayaking operators at the mouth of the Waitangi River.
-We recommend booking in advance.
+Location: Start the walk from the Waitangi Treaty Grounds or find kayaking operators at the mouth of the Waitangi River, including Bay of Islands Cruise & Kayak, Coastal Kayakers and Bay of Islands Kayaking.

 8. Check out the hell hole of the pacific